 What has the HomeFirst Programme achieved?

-- 786 fewer adults admitted to hospital each year
+- 1,256 fewer hospital admissions each year.

 As well as benefitting local people by improving their health outcomes, these outcomes also provide a financial benefit to the health and care system, enabling us to make better use of our resources.